Included Accessories: Stand Clamp, Microphone Pouch

 Manufacturer Part Number: SM86

 The Shure SM86 is a condenser microphone specifically designed for vocals.
 Condenser mic vs. Dynamic mic.
-The mic itself has a very crisp, sharp sound and does extremely well with live vocals, as well as in studio.
-It works for a lot of different applications as well, and has good off-axis sound rejection.
+The mic itself has a very crisp, sharp sound and does extremely well with live vocals, as well as in the studio.
+It works for a lot of different applications as well and has good off-axis sound rejection.

 Overall, it’s a smoother, warmer, and more natural sound.

 Flat, but warm sound.
 Natural, clear, and present sounding.

 Cuts through the mix beautifully at live shows.